shiva123-coder/neupane-kitchen/README.md

 This is the last and final project milestone which aims to build and develop a full-stack web application using Python, Django, HTML, CSS, JavaScript, MySQL or Postgres, Stripe and external APIs.
 The main goal is to create an e-commerce web application for business purposes.
 My main target is the food and beverage industry for my e-commerce web application.
 My web application features e-commerce functionality, payments using Stripe, user login, blog section, review section for registered customers / users, email confirmation and notification, CRUD functionality for admin to access database records, add, edit, delete items, such as menu, information and blog.
-This website is only for educational purposes, the Stripe functionality is set up to accept the test card, please do not enter your personal details, instead please use card details below.
+This website is only for educational purposes, the Stripe functionality is set up to accept the test card, please do not enter your personal details, instead please use card details provided in the payment section inside the Features
- -Card number : 4242 4242 4242 4242
- - Any date
- - Any CCV number
- - Any 5 digits ZIP code

 ## User experiences

 User Stories